Teskann/URDFast/documentation/usermanual.md

-# NYXX User Manual
+# URDFast User Manual

 ## Installation

 ### 1. Prerequisties : Python & Packages

-*NYXX* is a Python program.
+*URDFast* is a Python program.
 You then need to have Python installed on your computer to run it.
 If you don't have Python yet, consider [installing it using Anaconda](https://www.anaconda.com/products/individual).
 Anaconda automatically installs a lot of amazing packages and some of them are needed to run this program.
 If you don't plan to start working with your own Python codes, a [classic installation](https://www.python.org/downloads/) is recommended as it will use less storage space.
 You will then need to install packages manually as shown below.

 This project uses various packages that need to be installed to run the program correctly :